iamdeepti/online-store/README.md

 #### Dependencies :
 LAMP/WAMP stack or any web server of such kind</br>
 (It's been tested on both LAMP and WAMP stack)
-To install Lamp you can follow this tutorial : https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04#how-to-find-your-server-39-s-public-ip-address

-After forking this repo include it in the **www** folder inside wamp if using windows, and on linux include it inside **/var/www/html** folder

 #### Structure of the Repository
 This repository has following structure: